biojava/biojava-tutorial/structure/contact-map.md

 ```

-The algorithm to find the contacts uses geometric hashing without need to calculate a full distance matrix, thus it scales nicely.
+The algorithm to find the contacts uses spatial hashing without need to calculate a full distance matrix, thus it scales nicely.

 ## Getting the contacts between two protein chains